qgis/QGIS-Documentation/docs/user_manual/processing_algs/algs_include.rst

 Available geometric predicates are:

 *Intersect*
   Tests whether a geometry intersects another.
-Returns 1 (true) if the geometries spatially intersect (share any portion of space - overlap or touch) and 0 if they don’t.
-In the picture above, this will return circles 1, 2 and 3.
+  Returns 1 (true) if the input layer geometry and the join layer geometry spatially intersect (share any portion of space - overlap or touch) and 0 if they don't.
+In the figure above, if the rectangle is the input layer and circles are the join layer, this will return circles 1, 2 and 3.

 *Contain*
-  Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a.
+  Returns 1 (true) if and only if no points of the join layer geometry lie in the exterior of the input layer geometry, and at least one point of the interior of the join layer geometry lies in the interior of the input layer geometry.
+  In other words, the input layer feature must completely contain the join layer feature.
-  In the picture, no circle is returned, but the rectangle would be if you would look for it the other way around, as it contains circle 1 completely.
+  In the figure, if the rectangle is the input layer and circles are the join layer, circle 1 is returned, as the rectangle contains it completely.
 This is the opposite of *are within*.

 *Disjoint*
-  Returns 1 (true) if the geometries do not share any portion of space (no overlap, not touching).
+  Returns 1 (true) if the input layer geometry and the join layer geometry do not share any portion of space (no overlap, not touching).
-  Only circle 4 is returned.
+  In the figure, if the rectangle is the input layer and circles are the join layer, only circle 4 is returned.

 *Equal*
-  Returns 1 (true) if and only if geometries are exactly the same.
-  No circles will be returned.
+  Returns 1 (true) if and only if the input layer geometry and the join layer geometry are exactly the same.
+In the figure, if the rectangle is the input layer and circles are the join layer, no circles will be returned.

 *Touch*
   Tests whether a geometry touches another.
-Returns 1 (true) if the geometries have at least one point in common, but their interiors do not intersect.
+  Returns 1 (true) if the input layer geometry and the join layer geometry have at least one point in common, but their interiors do not intersect.
-  Only circle 3 is returned.
+  In the picture, if the rectangle is the input layer and circles are the join layer, only circle 3 is returned.

 *Overlap*
   Tests whether a geometry overlaps another.
-Returns 1 (true) if the geometries share space, are of the same dimension, but are not completely contained by each other.
-Only circle 2 is returned.
+  Returns 1 (true) if the input layer geometry and the join layer geometry share space, are of the same dimension, but are not completely contained by each other.
+  In the figure, if the rectangle is the input layer and circles are the join layer, only circle 2 is returned.

 *Are within*
   Tests whether a geometry is within another.
-Returns 1 (true) if geometry a is completely inside geometry b.
-Only circle 1 is returned.
+  Returns 1 (true) if the input layer geometry is completely inside the join layer geometry.
+  In the figure, if the circles are the input layer and the rectangle is the join layer, only circle 1 is returned.
+This is the opposite of *contain*.

 *Cross*
   Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
 For example, a line crossing a polygon will cross as a line (true).
   Two lines crossing will cross as a point (true).
 Two polygons cross as a polygon (false).
-  In the picture, no circles will be returned.
+  In the figure, if the rectangle is the input layer and circles are the join layer, no circles will be returned.

 .. **end_geometric_predicates**